 With that out of the way…

 The pundits have been correct for months, maybe since the day Bernie Sanders announced his candidacy for President or, more accurately, since the day Hillary Clinton announced hers.
 He is not going to get the nomination.
 Nobody but Hillary will.
 Ask Debbie Wasserman-Schultz and the superdelegates: The fix was in from the start.
-We were sheep to them, not voters.
+We were sheep to them and not voters.

 But I refuse to be a sheep.
 And I’m damned sure not inclined to follow the Democratic establishment, any more than I’m inclined to follow Bernie Sanders.